The Slate Industry of North and Mid Wales

 worked lines of any length conformed to normal railway

 railway museum, near Bangor has an excellent display of

 quarry tracks and pointwork.

 example of pointwork has no moving parts.
 Wagons

-to go in the direction required.
+were pushed from behind and 'encouraged' to go in the

 type is known as a 'Spoon Point'.
 Access to the

 siding was obtained by lifting the two sections of hinged

 access to the diverging track, the three metal strips

 known as pointers were realigned by hand.

 a main line turnout suitable for locomotives and double